liquidlabs/android-speedtest-mapper/README.md

 Android - SpeedTest.net Data Visualizer
 =======================================

-[Speedtest.net][applink] android application data visualization using Google Maps and other means (in works).
+[Speedtest.net android application][applink] data visualization using Google Maps and other means (in works).

 This is a very simple mapping app, which shows points where speed test was done and associated information with it.